to frequently-asked questions about accounting for payroll

 like CheckMark, then import the journal entries after each check run.

 Payroll is an easy task to out source, so it's worth considering.
-Payroll services are much faster
+Payroll services are

 and probably more accurate than in-house payroll, especially since